More than a Slogan: Understanding the Historical Context of Black Lives Matter

 February 6–10, 2023 at the National Humanities Center

 Black Lives Matter is a ubiquitous contemporary slogan in the twenty-first century.
 But what are the historical roots of the concept that Black lives matter?
 How has that value been assigned, acknowledged, taken, and returned?
 How have the concepts of self-worth and self-determination collided with the legal, social, and political devaluation of Black lives?

-In partnership with North Carolina Central University and with generous support from GEM Financial Partners, the National Humanities Center is proud to host the first annual Teaching African American Studies Winter Institute.
+In partnership with North Carolina Central University and with generous support from Global Endowment Management, an institutional investment management firm, the National Humanities Center is proud to host the first annual Teaching African American Studies Winter Institute.
 Open to all K–12 educators, this program will provide an immersive, hands-on learning experience to better understand the approaches and historical perspectives required to create and teach African American studies.
 Each day’s sessions will include readings and viewings, primary source analysis, and expert scholarship from NHC Fellows.

 Participants will be selected from a competitive application pool.
 Each participant will receive a stipend for successful completion of the institute, and all travel expenses will be covered in full.